AbdulJabbar-AJ/automated-setups/docs/nginx_site_setup.md

 - Port
   - Only is `-ns` flag is set, port for Docker projects
   - Usage `--port 0000` or `-p 0000`
+- User
+    - Enter the name of the user for directory permissions Usage `--user abduljabbar` or `-us abduljabbar`